Lokno/ArduinoControlUtilities/README.md

 ## Utilities

-* gensketch.py - Translates a CSV table into an arduino sketch that performs the represented effects
+* gensketch.py - Translates a CSV table into an Arduino sketch that performs the represented effects
 * pyfirmata_servo.py - Live Control of a Servo via a GUI using pyFirmata
-* servo_sketch_generator.py - Translates a CSV table into an arduino sketch that performs a series of servo sweeps
+* servo_sketch_generator.py - Translates a CSV table into an Arduino sketch that performs a series of servo sweeps

 ## pyfirmata_servo.py

 Live Control of a Servo via a GUI using pyFirmata.
-Records a history of servo sweeps which can be played back or export to CSV.
+Records a history of servo sweeps which can be played back or exported to CSV.

 ![Screenshot 2023-09-06 001433](https://github.com/Lokno/ArduinoControlUtilities/assets/2483797/30635c8d-d640-4ba1-bc51-21d0bdec810a)